-This constraint accounts for the expansion of available storage capacity or installation of storage facilities.
+The following 2 constraints account for the expansion of available storage capacity or installation of storage facilities.
 If expansion/construction is selected, expand the capacity by the set expansion amount.
 The water level at the storage site must be less than this capacity.
 As of now, the model considers that a storage facility is expanded or built at the beginning of the planning horizon.
-The set \mathcal{C} should also include the 0th case (0 bbl) that indicates the choice to not expand capacity.
+The set C should also include the 0th case (0 bbl) that indicates the choice to not expand capacity.